Rhinocort Side Effects

 Applies to budesonide nasal: nasal aerosol powder, nasal spray

-Along with its needed effects, budesonide nasal (the active ingredient contained in Rhinocort) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, budesonide nasal (the active ingredient contained in Rhinocort) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking budesonide nasal:More common
+If any of the following side effects occur while taking budesonide nasal, check with your doctor immediately:More common

 - Bloody nose

 - difficulty with breathing

 - tender, swollen glands in the neck